Kattankulathur: Transportation

 Kattankulathur is located in the southern part of Chennai city. it is located along the busy GST Road on Chennai-Trichy National Highway.
-The neighborhood is served by the Kattankulathur railway station, which is about 20 minutes from ChennaiTambaram.
+The neighborhood is served by the Kattankulathur railway station, which is about 20 minutes from Chennai Tambaram.
 The Chennai Suburban Railway operates a suburban railway service from Chennai Beach.
 It is well connected to other parts of the city by road.
 All MTC buses towards Maraimalai Nagar pass via Kattankulathur.

 Education

-SRM Institute of Science and Technology is located in Kattankulathur.
+SRM Institute of Science and Technology and Valliammai Engineering College are located in Kattankulathur.